Out of Many Scattered Things: Lady Stardust

 “How we doin’ brother?”
 Tendo asks.

-“Stop,” Lightcap says quietly to Tendo, “we’ll hold it here.”
+“Stop,” Lightcap tells Tendo, “we’ll hold here.”

-“I can almost feel her,” D’onofrio says, quiet and revelatory over the open channel.
+“I can almost feel her,” D’Onofrio says, quiet and revelatory over the open channel.

 “You can?”
-Lightcap asks, surprised.
+Lightcap asks.

 “I think so,” he confirms.